 If you have any queries or should extra transport be required for any reason please contact the Trust transport department via switchboard.

-If samples from Wythenshawe Site cannot be accepted due to failing the specimen acceptance criteria, the requesting Clinician will be contacted and asked to attend the laboratory as soon as possible to make the necessary amendments and complete a Specimen Labelling Amendment form.
+If samples from Wythenshawe Site cannot be accepted due to failing the specimen acceptance criteria, the requesting Clinician will be contacted via the messaging facility in HIVE and asked to attend the laboratory as soon as possible to make the necessary amendments and complete a Specimen Labelling Amendment form.
 This will form part of the record of this sample.